aaronhalstonlee/aaronhalstonlee.github.io/_posts/2023-10-29-weather-app.markdown

 ---
 #Weather App

-Built using HTML, CSS and the beautiful JavaScript!
+Built using the powerhouse HTML, the beautiful CSS and the titan JavaScript!

 ##[weather app][weather-app]